You are here

 Definition

-Within the Professional Licensing Division of the Department of Licensing, assists a Professional Licensing Administrator in planning, organizing and directing the licensing activities of a professional licensing program.
+Within the Business and Professions Division of the Department of Licensing, plans, organizes and directs the licensing or regulatory activities for multiple professional licensing programs.

 Distinguishing Characteristics

-Positions in this classification are responsible for managing the work pertaining to specific professional licensing program(s) and to administer the laws relating to professional licensing for the protection of the public.
-Incumbents have responsibility for three or more of the following functions:
+This is the fully competent level of the series.
+Positions are responsible for the full scope of work pertaining to professional licensing programs and applying the laws relating to professional licensing for the protection of the public.
+Positions perform one or more of the following:

-2. Responsible for the investigation of complaints and formal disciplinary actions against licensed professionals.
-Initiates investigative inquiries of licensees or license applicants based on violations of the law or possible violations of State laws or regulations.
-Works with staff attorneys and/or Assistant Attorney General in preparing statement of charges, stipulated agreements and final orders.
+• Initiates investigative inquiries of licensees or license applicants based on violations of the law or possible violations of State laws or regulations.
+Works with Assistant Attorney General in preparing statement of charges, stipulated agreements and final orders.

 Typical Work

-Provides major program support to the Professional Licensing Administrator and is responsible for managing the work and administering the laws relating to professional licensing for the protection of the public; responsible for determining appropriate action on complaints of unprofessional, incompetent, impaired and unlicensed practice; initiates investigations of licensees or license applicants based on violations or possible violations of State laws or regulations; works with staff attorneys and/or Assistant Attorney General in preparing statement of charges, stipulated agreements and final orders; responsible for evaluating investigative reports prior to disciplinary proceedings; coordinates, ensures due process, and provides testimony during disciplinary proceedings in conjunction with the assistant attorneys general, investigators, witnesses, and board members; requires extensive knowledge on issues affecting confidentiality and public disclosure;
+Determines appropriate action on complaints of unprofessional, incompetent, impaired and unlicensed practice; initiates investigations of licensees or license applicants based on violations or possible violations of State laws or regulations; works with Assistant Attorney General in preparing statement of charges, stipulated agreements and final orders; responsible for evaluating investigative reports prior to disciplinary proceedings; provides testimony during disciplinary proceedings in conjunction with the assistant attorneys general, investigators, witnesses, and board members;

-Manages and directs all licensing related activities and functions; initiates and reviews applicant background investigations; evaluates documents and approves applications, ensuring compliance with licensing/registration requirements; recommends statements of grounds for denial;
+Manages, directs, plans, and organizes all licensing related activities and functions; initiates and reviews applicant background investigations; evaluates documents and approves applications, ensuring compliance with licensing/registration requirements; recommends statements of grounds for denial;

-May lead or supervise staff; reviews, prioritizes and assigns workloads, cultivates teamwork and cooperation; provides instruction and guidance and serves as an expert staff resource within division and agency; promotes and maintains responsive, high-caliber services, interviews, hires, evaluates and counsels staff;
+May supervise staff; reviews, prioritizes and assigns workloads, cultivates teamwork and cooperation; provides instruction and guidance and serves as an expert staff resource within division interviews, hires, evaluates and counsels staff;

 Performs other duties as required.